LDMX-Software/ldmx-sw/ComparePlots/README.md

 # ComparePlots

-Python module focused on comparing two or more "similar" LDMX event or histogram files.
+Python module focused on comparing two or more "similar" LDMX histogram files.

 ## Installation
 One may use this python module either inside or outside the ldmx-sw development container.